mokhniuk/my-herbarium/__TASKS_FOR_THE_TEAM.md

 ### Loader

-Context: at some point there will be more then 5 flowers in the list, loading may become slow.
+At some point there will be more then 5 flowers in the list, loading may become slow.
 Implement a solution for list loader.

 ### SPA